Getting Started with MaxTAF

 - To read posted information, a case will use ApiService method getSharedRunValue(name)

-Even for hierarchically structured suites (when a suite contains other suites), the values that are posted to the bulletin board are available to every case in each suite that belongs to the hierarchy.
+Even for hierarchically structured suites (when a suite contains other suites), the values that are posted to the bulletin board are available to all cases in all suites that belong to the hierarchy.

 Note: It is very important to correctly sequence the cases in the suite as otherwise you may end up reading a shared value before it has been set.